learn-co-curriculum/react-hooks-react-router-code-along/README.md

 There!
 Much cleaner!
 This will also make it easier to run tests on your routes, as your routing configuration has been separated from the rendering logic of your app.
-This is one of many reasons that separation of concerns is so widely used and so helpful!
+This is one of many reasons that separation of concerns is so widely used and so helpful.

 ## Conclusion

-You've now seen all the core functionality of React Router required for client-side routing!
+You've now seen all the core functionality of React Router required for client-side routing.
 We've met the requirements so that our app can:

 - Conditionally render a different component based on the URL (using `createBrowserRouter` and `RouterProvider`)